jdyver/cd-demo/README.md

 `git branch`

 1. Single cluster configured for CLI

 `dcos cluster remove --all`

 `dcos cluster add http://<your url>`

 2. Install Jenkins

-2a.
+     a.
 Through CLI or UI

 `cd-demo jd$ dcos package install --yes jenkins`

-2b.
+     b.
 OPTION (Do not do this if you do not do 2a)

 `cd-demo jd$ python3 bin/demo.py install --latest http://jdyckowsk-elasticl-108ld3uvv6r15-1683503373.us-west-2.elb.amazonaws.com/`